pravahanj/Fuzzy-Mathematical-Programming/README.md

-Solution to Knox Production Mix Selection Problem using Verdegay's Approach
+This repository discusses the solution to Knox Production Mix Selection Problem using Verdegay's Approach, Werner's Approach, Zimmermann's Approach, Channas's Approach
-Werner's Approach
-Zimmermann's Approach
-Channas's Approach